oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

     NOTE 2: Some rules verify generally accepted criteria for correctness; others verify conventions in use in a particular team or organization.

-    Examples: “Variables must be initialized before use.”, “Class names must begin with an uppercase letter.”.
+    Examples: "Variables must be initialized before use.", "Class names must begin with an uppercase letter.".

 <span id="def_rule_configuration" class="anchor"></span>**rule configuration**
 - [reporting configuration](#def_reporting_configuration) that applies to a [rule](#def_rule)